Chiko4884/Baytik-Lux/readme.md

 # Baytik lux

-Baytik-Lux - project intern at Navis academy
+Baytik-Lux - trainee's work at the Navis Academy